Conditional ergodicity in infinite dimension: Local ergodic theorems

-($2\Rightarrow 1$).
-Assumption 2 implies that $\mathbf{P}^\mu(A)=\mathbf{P}^\nu(A)$ for all $A\in\mathcal{A}^0$ (if not, then $\mathbf{P}^\rho(A)=1/2$ for $\rho=(\mu+\nu)/2$, a contradiction).
-Therefore
+($2\Rightarrow1$).
+Assumption~2 implies that $\mathbf{P}^\mu(A)=\mathbf{P}^\nu(A)$ for all $A\in\mathcal{A}^0$ [if not, then $\mathbf{P}^\rho(A)=1/2$ for $\rho=(\mu+\nu)/2$, a contradiction].
+Therefore,

-($1\Rightarrow 3$).
+($1\Rightarrow3$).
 This is obvious.

-($3\Rightarrow 2$).
+($3\Rightarrow2$).
 Assume that condition $2$ does not hold.
 Then there exists $A\in\mathcal{A}^0$ and $\mu\in\mathcal{P}(E)$ such that $0<\mathbf{P}^\mu(A)<1$.
 Define $f=\mathbf{1}_A-\mathbf{1}_{A^c}$, and note that

 by the Markov property and the martingale convergence theorem.
-(Recall that for any $\mathcal{A}^0$-measurable function $f$, the function $f\circ\Theta^{-n}$ is unambiguously defined and $\mathcal{A}^0$-measurable for every $n\in\mathbb{Z}$, cf.\ \cite[pp.\ 186--187]{Rev84}.)
+(Recall that for any $\mathcal{A}^0$-measurable function $f$, the function $f\circ\Theta^{-n}$ is unambiguously defined and $\mathcal{A}^0$-measurable for every $n\in\mathbb{Z}$, cf. \cite{Rev84}, pages~186--187.)

-Define the probability measure $\mathbf{Q}$ on $\Omega\times\Omega$ as $\mathbf{P}^\mu\otimes\mathbf{P}^\mu$, and denote by $(X_n,X_n')_{n\ge 0}$ the coordinate process on $\Omega\times\Omega$.
+Define the probability measure $\mathbf{Q}$ on $\Omega\times\Omega$ as $\mathbf{P}^\mu\otimes\mathbf{P}^\mu$, and denote by $(X_n,X_n')_{n\ge0}$ the coordinate process on $\Omega\times \Omega$.
 Fix $\alpha>0$.
 Then

-Thus there exist $N\ge 0$ and $x,x'\in E$ such that $|\mathbf{E}^{x}[f\circ\Theta^{-N}]- \mathbf{E}^{x'}[f\circ\Theta^{-N}]|>2-\alpha$.
-But note that $|f|\le 1$ and $f\circ\Theta^{-N}$ is $\mathcal{A}^0$-measurable.
+Thus, there exist $N\ge0$ and $x,x'\in E$ such that $|\mathbf{E}^{x}[f\circ\Theta^{-N}]- \mathbf{E}^{x'}[f\circ\Theta^{-N}]|>2-\alpha$.
+But note that $|f|\le1$ and $f\circ\Theta^{-N}$ is $\mathcal{A}^0$-measurable.
 Therefore,

-for all $n\ge 0$.
-As $\alpha>0$ is arbitrary, condition 3 is contradicted. \end{proof}
+for all $n\ge0$.
+As $\alpha>0$ is arbitrary, condition 3 is contradicted. \end{pf*}

-The characterization in Theorem \ref{thm:loc02} does not require the existence of an invariant probability.
-However, when such a probability exists, we can obtain a useful stationary variant of the local zero-two law that will be proved next.
-The advantage of the stationary zero-two law is that it does not require uniform control in condition 3.
+The characterization in Theorem~\ref{thmm:loc02} does not require the existence of an invariant probability.
+However, when such a probability exists, we can obtain a useful stationary variant of the local zero--two law that will be proved next.
+The advantage of the stationary zero--two law is that it does not require uniform control in condition 3.
 On the other hand, the resulting convergence only holds for almost every initial condition.